mantzaris/latexSonarTheme/README.md

-# latexThemes
-Some latex themes

-Currently the sonar is available.
+# A latex theme inspired by a sonar operator view

+Can be imported as a pacakge

     \documentclass[twocolumn]{article}
     \usepackage{sonar}

-Is what is needed in the preamble to get the style loaded into the compilation
+put that in the preamble to get the style loaded into the compilation

  ![alt text](https://raw.githubusercontent.com/mantzaris/latexThemes/master/pics/sonarThemeEx.png)